1945 Atlantic hurricane season: Other systems

 A large extratropical cyclone was first noted over the north central Atlantic on May 23.
 The system's temperature gradient subsided two days later, possibly indicating a brief transition into a subtropical cyclone, but it ultimately degenerated into a trough by May 26.
 On August 29, an area of low pressure formed in the central Gulf of Mexico; by 00:00 UTC the next day, a nearby ship recorded sustained winds of 35 mph and a pressure of 1006 mbar, indicating a high likelihood of a tropical depression.
 The storm moved ashore in northern Mexico on August 30, producing winds just below gale force and scattered showers in Brownsville, Texas.
 A few days later, an extratropical cyclone drifted south and then east over the northeastern Atlantic, potentially acquiring subtropical characteristics by September 6; it dissipated two days later.
 On September 8, a compact low formed at the tail-end of a dissipating stationary front off the coastline of North Carolina.
 Within the warm sector of an approaching extratropical cyclone, it is likely the system attained tropical depression status before it was last seen east of Nantucket, Massachusetts on September 11.

 A small area of low pressure formed north of Honduras on September 26 and is surmised to have developed into a tropical depression before moving ashore two days later.
 In late September, an extratropical cyclone formed along a front west of the Azores.
 The low detached from the front and acquired either subtropical or fully tropical characteristics on September 27 before it was engulfed by another cold front the following day.
 Yet another extratropical low formed along a front in the northeastern Atlantic on October 4.
 With a broad circulation and minimal temperature gradient, the system may have briefly acquired subtropical qualities on October 7 before it transitioned into an extratropical low again the next day.
-Finally, on October 19, a closed area of low pressure developed between Miami, Florida and the Bahamas, possibly in connection with a frontal zone.
+Finally, on October 19, a closed area of low pressure developed between Miami and the Bahamas, possibly in connection with a frontal zone.
 Given the system's compact circulation, it is likely a tropical depression formed and progressed northeast before the low transitioned into an extratropical cyclone over the north central Atlantic.